Reading 1970 Chevelle Buildsheets

 14 REAR SPRING ~ Code will vary depending on overall car weight and ride height requirements based on options.
 Code is shown as a double 2-letter code such as 'BE BE'.

 15 FRT.
 SHOCK ~ Code will vary depending on overall car weight and ride height requirements based on options.
-Code is shown as a single 2-letter code such as 'TA' except Van Nuys which includes a hyphen and a second 2-letter code.
+Code is shown as a single 2-letter code such as 'TA.'
+Van Nuys changed this code to a double two-letter code separated by a hyphen on December 16.
+(I have two 12-16 Van Nuys sheets, one with a single two-letter code and one with a double two-letter code.

 16 REAR SHOCK ~ Code will vary depending on overall car weight and ride height requirements based on options.
-Code is shown as a single 2-letter code such as 'ZY' except Van Nuys which includes three hyphens.
+Code is shown as a single 2-letter code such as 'AW' and followed by three hyphens with the exception of the Arlington plant where only a 2-letter code is used.
+El Caminos have a 4-letter code due to the air shocks.

 18 CARB ~